Surgeon General of California explained

 A PBS NewsHour opinion piece highlighted Nadine Burke Harris experience with Toxic Stress and how it is under-diagnosed in children.

-A DISTURBING Washington Post video with Nadine Burke Harris explains Toxic Stress with powerful visuals and sound added to Dr. Burke Harris' explanation.
+A Washington Post video with Nadine Burke Harris explains Toxic Stress with powerful visuals and sound added to Dr. Burke Harris' explanation.

 There are many websites and toolkits to better understand Toxic Stress and Adverse Childhood Experiences and their impact on health over a lifetime including ACES Too High, Harvard Center on the Developing Child,

-Dr. Nadine Burke Harris has given multiple talks and had conversations that have been made public and available to the public on Toxic Stress including a famous Ted Talk that addresses Toxic Stress from a Public Health standpoint.
+Dr. Nadine Burke Harris has given multiple talks and had conversations that have been made public and available to the public on Toxic Stress including a Ted Talk that addresses Toxic Stress from a Public Health standpoint.

 Trauma-informed care and Strengthening Resilience.

-Necessary resources for medical, behavioral and educational professionals include resources to provide trauma-informed care.[17]
-Systems that work with children and their parents and extended families will need to create trauma-snformed systems where the children and their families are supported by staff who are also supported while caring for survivors of trauma.[18]
+Necessary resources for medical, behavioral and educational professionals include resources to provide trauma-informed care.[12]
+Systems that work with children and their parents and extended families will need to create trauma-informed systems where the children and their families are supported by staff who are also supported while caring for survivors of trauma.[13]

 A service system with a trauma-informed perspective is one in which agencies, programs, and service providers: